"Foods are like Puzzles to the Stomach"

 Or are you gaining energy after a meal?

-Naturally we want to be in a state of feeling happier and feeling more energetic after a meal but now it has become common to experience great fatigue after having a meal because of the work we force our stomach to go through digesting the complicated foods we put in our system – fried chips, doughnuts, cereals, candy bars, soda, smoking, beer and so forth.
+Naturally, we want to be in a state of feeling happier and feeling more energetic after a meal.
+But now it has become common to experience great fatigue after having a meal because of the work we force our stomach to go through digesting the complicated foods we put in our system – fried chips, doughnuts, cereals, candy bars, soda, smoking, beer and so forth.
 And why do we do this?
 Often it can be because of our cravings for tasty foods!

 Help the stomach with the puzzles by eating more simple foods.